Pseudo-Hamiltonian neural networks for learning partial differential equations: Pseudo-Hamiltonian formulation of PDEs

 \section{Pseudo-Hamiltonian formulation of PDEs}

 In this paper we consider the class of PDEs that can be written on the form

-where $S(u^J,x)$ and $R(u^J,x)$ are operators that are skew-symmetric resp.\ positive semidefinite with respect to the $L^2$ inner product, $\mathcal{H}$ and $\mathcal{V}$ are integrals of the form \eqref{eq:integral} and $f : \mathbb{R} \times \mathbb{R} \times \mathbb{R} \rightarrow \mathbb{R}$.
+where $S(u^\alpha,x)$ and $R(u^\alpha,x)$ are operators that are skew-symmetric resp.\ positive semi-definite with respect to the $L^2$ inner product, $\mathcal{H}$ and $\mathcal{V}$ are integrals of the form \eqref{eq:integral} and $f : \mathbb{R} \times \mathbb{R}^d \times \mathbb{R} \rightarrow \mathbb{R}$.
+To be consistent with our previous work \cite{Eidnes2023pseudo} and to make clear the connection to the vast recent literature on Hamiltonian neural networks, we say that \eqref{eq:pdeclass} is the class of \textit{pseudo-Hamiltonian PDEs}.
+This marks a generalization of the definition used in \cite{Eidnes2023pseudo}, in addition to the extension to infinite-dimensional systems, in that we here allow for $\mathcal{H}$ and $\mathcal{V}$ to be two different integrals.

 The naming of this class is a challenge, since similar but not identical classes have been called by a myriad of names in the literature.
 Ignoring the term $f$, the class could be referred to as metriplectic PDEs, where the name is a portmanteau of metric and symplectic \cite{Guha2007metriplectic, Bloch2013gradient}.
+Examples of metriplectic PDEs are the viscous Burgers' equation and the Navier--Stokes equation.
+The formulation is also similar to an infinite-dimensional variant of the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) formalism from thermodynamics \cite{Grmela1997dynamics, Ottinger1997dynamics}, except for $f$ and the fact that $R(u^\alpha,x)$ is positive instead of negative semi-definite.
+Furthermore, the GENERIC formalism requires the degeneracy conditions

+to be satisfied.
+We do not assume this to be satisfied and thus do not impose this condition on our model, but we consider that a highly relevant future extension of our work.
+In the finite-dimensional case, neural networks that preserve the GENERIC formalism have been studied in \cite{Zhang2022gfinns}.

-The formulation is also similar to an infinite-dimensional variant of the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) formalism from thermodynamics \cite{Grmela1997dynamics, Ottinger1997dynamics}, except for $f$ and the fact that $R(u^J,x)$ is positive instead of negative semidefinite.
-To be consistent with our previous work \cite{Eidnes2023pseudo} and to make clear the connection to the vast recent literature on Hamiltonian neural networks, we say that \eqref{eq:pdeclass} is the class of pseudo-Hamiltonian PDEs.
-This marks a generalization of the definition used in \cite{Eidnes2023pseudo}, in addition to the extension to infinite-dimensional systems, in that we here allow for $\mathcal{H}$ and $\mathcal{V}$ to be two different integrals.
-In the case $\mathcal{V} =0$ and $f(u^J,x,t) = 0$, we have the class of (non-canonical) Hamiltonian PDEs, or integral-preserving PDEs \cite{Leimkuhler2004simulating}.
-That is, given the appropriate boundary conditions, e.g. periodic, the PDE will preserve the integral $\mathcal{H}$, usually labeled as a Hamiltonian of the system.
+In the case $\mathcal{V} =0$ and $f(u^\alpha,x,t) = 0$, we have the class of integral-preserving PDEs, which encompasses all (non-canonical) Hamiltonian PDEs \cite{Leimkuhler2004simulating}.
+That is, given the appropriate boundary conditions, e.g.\ periodic, the PDE will preserve the integral $\mathcal{H}$, usually labeled the integral of motion, of the system.
 This follows from the skew-symmetry of $S$: